Azure-Samples/active-directory-dotnet-native-desktop/README.md

 ![Topology](./ReadmeFiles/topology.png)

-Once you have started the TodolistService, you can run the TodoListClient WPF application, click on the *sign-in* button and then enter items in a todo list.
-When you close the application and re-open it, the list is still displayed, as long as the service is running (it maintains the todo list in memory), or until you click on the *Clear Cache* button.
-At this point you will need to sign-in again (and can use another identity).
+Once you've started the TodolistService, you can run the TodoListClient WPF application, click on the *sign-in* button, and then enter items in a todo list.
+When you close the application and reopen it, the list is still displayed, as long as the service is running (it maintains the todo list in memory), or until you click on the *Clear Cache* button.
+At this point, you'll need to sign in again (and can use another identity).
 You will manipulate the todo list of the identity you signed-in with.

 ![TodoListClient](./ReadmeFiles/TodolistClient.png)